Financial Aid and Scholarships

 What is the Free Application for Federal Student Aid?

-The Free Application for Federal Student Aid (FAFSA) allows U.S. Citizen, a Permanent Resident or other Eligible Non-Citizen students who meet certain requirements to apply for federal student aid, such as federal grants, work-study, and student loans.
+The Free Application for Federal Student Aid (FAFSA) allows U.S. Citizens, Permanent Residents, or other Eligible Non-Citizens who meet certain requirements to apply for federal student aid, such as federal grants, work-study, and student loans.

 Application Process:

-• Create a FSA ID (This will serve as your electronic signature.)
+• Create an FSA ID (This will serve as your electronic signature)

 • Make sure that you do not leave any questions unanswered